saifobeidat/saifobeidat.com/content/blog/article.md

 ---
 title: "Nuxt3: How we eliminated extra 10 API requests on a single page using $fetch and Pinia"
-description: ""
+description: "Discover how we reduced 10 extra API requests in our Nuxt3 app by using $fetch and Pinia.
+Learn our approach and solutions"

+image:
+  src: "/blog/nuxt-avoid-client-requests.jpg"
+  alt: "nuxt-avoid-client-requests"
+  width: 400
+  height: 300
 ---

-# Nuxt3: How we eliminated extra 10 API requests when using $fetch and Pinia
+# Nuxt3: How We Eliminated 10 Extra API Requests Using $fetch and Pinia

 ![nuxt-avoid-client-requests](/blog/nuxt-avoid-client-requests.jpg)